 DEFINITION

-The osteopathic physician must understand in-person and virtual health care delivery systems, including but not limited to: Medicare, Medicaid, managed care, the Veterans Health Administration, formularies, accountable care organizations, and patient-centered medical homes, all of which affect the practice of osteopathic physicians and the care of patients and the community.
+The osteopathic physician must understand in-person and virtual health care delivery systems, including but not limited to Medicare, Medicaid, managed care, the Veterans Health Administration, formularies, accountable care organizations, and patient-centered medical homes, all of which affect the practice of osteopathic physicians and the care of patients and the community.

 MEASURED OUTCOMES